DanEngelbrecht/golongtail/README.md

             v1.lsi
             v2.lsi
             ...
     v1.json
     v2.json
     ...
 ```

-To achive this structure in GCS the syntax would be:
-`longtail upsync --source-path v1 --target-path gs://bucket/versions/version-index/v1.lvi --version-local-store-index-path gs://bucket/versions/version-store-index/v1.lsi --storage-uri gs://bucket/store`
+`longtail put --source-path v1 --target-path gs://bucket/v1.json`

-To `downsync` this you would issue:
-`longtail downsync --target-path v1 --source-path gs://bucket/versions/version-index/v1.lvi --version-local-store-index-path gs://bucket/versions/version-store-index/v1.lsi --storage-uri gs://bucket/store`

-Quite the long command lines, but you will likely automate this rather than do it manually.

-You can simplify the syntax for `downsync` by adding the `--get-config-path` option to create a json file that includes all the separate details.
-Extended the command line with `--get-config-path gs://bucket/versions/v1.json`, and getting the version is quite a bit simpler:
+`longtail get --source-path gs://bucket/v1.json`

-`longtail get --get-config-path gs://bucket/versions/v1.json`.
-The `--target-path` is optional and longtail will deduce the target folder name from the `get-config-path` path, in this case it will be called `v1`.
+The `--target-path` is optional for `get` and longtail will deduce the target folder name from the `source-path` path, in this case it will be a folder called `v1` in the current directory.

+You can still use the `put` command and override the `--storage-uri`, `target-version-index-path` and `version-local-store-index-path` if you want a different structure.

 ### Caching data between versions
 By default longtail `downsync` or `get` does not cache any downloaded blocks from the store.
 This works fairly well since it will only download data for the files that needs to be modified/added, but if you care about download size you do want to create a cache of blocks to use between versions.

 You do this using the `--cache-path` option, like this:
-`longtail get --get-config-path gs://bucket/versions/v1.json --cache-path /tmp/longtail-cache`
+`longtail get --source-path gs://bucket/versions/v1.json --cache-path /tmp/longtail-cache`

 The cache will save every block that you download from the store and will use blocks from the cache as a primary source of data.